criswell/circle-stats/README.md

 templates display each chart full-window, and cycle from one chart to the next.
 If you'd like something else, create your own template files.

+You can see a sample output here https://output.jsbin.com/qemolutewe

 ## Installation

 The scripts require the following things: